PerformanceSuite/FinDash/docs/task-completion-report.md

 ## Next Steps

-With the QuickBooks OAuth integration in place, the next steps would be:
+With the QuickBooks OAuth integration and credentials in place, the next steps would be:
+1. Test the OAuth flow with the configured credentials
-1. Implement data synchronization for accounts, transactions, customers, and vendors
+2. Implement data synchronization for accounts, transactions, customers, and vendors
-2. Develop the UI components for connecting to QuickBooks
+3. Develop the UI components for connecting to QuickBooks
-3. Create background jobs for periodic data synchronization
+4. Create background jobs for periodic data synchronization
-4. Implement error handling and notifications for synchronization issues
+5. Implement error handling and notifications for synchronization issues

 ## Conclusion